 Finally, GIS can also help employees on the ground.
 These benefits include repairing a drill or compressor by providing data to answer a particular need or producing digital maps.
 The digital maps delivered by web-based GIS applications require little or no staff training before use.
 They display all relevant data in a single interface.
 Workers can monitor this information on a mobile phone or tablet computer with 3D goggles.

-These complementary technologies provide oil companies with the tools to account for both their fixed and mobile assets.
-Learn more about Getac’s offerings in asset management for the oil and gas industry.
+These complementary technologies provide oil companies with the tools to account for their fixed and mobile assets.